codedprime/day4Assingment2/README.md

 # day4Assingment2
-This is a mimic of codeacademy website
+This is a mimic of codeacademy website. the site url is https://www.codecademy.com/learn